dome9/cloud-bots/README_GUARDDUTY.md

 <br>

 ### In the GuardDutyRules section
-Add in the mapping (in JSON format) for the different Guard Duty findings you want to auto-rememdiate and what actions you want to run when the event occurs.
+Add in the mapping (in JSON format) for the different GuardDuty findings you want to auto-rememdiate and what actions you want to run when the event occurs.

 If you don't want to auto-remediate a particular event or finding, just leave it out of the object or leave the bot syntax empty.